htonkovac/PHPAcademy/InchooHomeWork/prijavnicaMVC+DB/mvc-app/IMPORTANT.md

-If you are planning to test this code, please put the mvc-app folder in your DocumentRoot(htdocs by default if you are using xampp) in order to insure links work properly
+If you are planing to test this code make shure to properly set up the configuration file
-#Thank you :)